Methadone And Other Medications In Treatment

 How is methadone used for withdrawal purposes?

 Methadone is used to replace other similar drugs.
-When withdrawing from drugs, a medical detox will commonly be offered.
+When withdrawing from drugs, medical detox will commonly be offered.
 The aim of this detox is to reduce and ultimately stop physical and psychological cravings and consumption, helping users rehabilitate from behavioural addictions.

 To ease the detox process, methadone and other medications are used as replacements.
 They provide similar effects, helping to maintain the body’s current functions, while also reducing cravings.
 Ultimately, methadone is in place to trick the body, by unknowingly reducing consumption on a steady basis.

 Alongside replacing the effects of drug consumption, methadone and other medications in treatment are in place to reduce withdrawal symptoms.
-As tolerances build, overtime, commonly driving the development of an addiction, once consumption levels are lowered, the body will react.
+As tolerances build, over time, commonly driving the development of an addiction, once consumption levels are lowered, the body will react.
 Through shock, withdrawal symptoms will be activated, which can sometimes be unbearable.

 The main risk of enabling withdrawal symptoms is that users will once again crave drugs, sometimes resulting in further substance abuse, breaking the treatment process.
 To ease withdrawal symptoms, while controlling the ongoing detoxification process, methadone and other medications will be utilised.